EazyW96/social-matchmaking-prototype/scrum-notes/daily-scrum-2026-02-13.md

 ## Yesterday's Accomplishments
 * **Contract Finalization:** Reviewed and finalized the SWE 6813 Team Contract.
-* **Document Formatting:** Gabriel Jean-Louis performed a technical update and formatting overhaul of the LaTeX document to ensure professional standards.
+* **Document Formatting:** Gabriel Jean-Louis performed a technical update and formatting overhaul of the Team contract document to ensure professional standards.
 * **Team Agreement:** All team members (Eliotte Wideman, Gabriel Jean-Louis, and Steve Seukap) reviewed and signed the agreement.
 * **Trello Management:** Eliotte updated the Sprint 1 due dates in Trello to align with the current project roadmap.
 * **Submission:** Successfully submitted the finalized contract to the instructor.